kyan001/WebExtensions/Timer_25_Ext/README.md

 # Timer 25: the Minimalist Timer

 > A minimalist 25 minutes timer.
-Simple，reliable and easy to use.
+Simple, reliable and easy to use.

 * 1 click to set a 25 Minute Timer.
 * Perfect for Pomodoro Technique / Tomato Timer.